confluentinc/ksql/docs/faq.md

     work from stopped servers.

 !!! tip
-	Idle servers will consume a small amount of resource.
+	Idle servers will consume a small amount of resources.
 For example, if you have 10 ksqlDB servers and run a query against a two-partition input topic, only two servers perform the actual work, but the other eight will run an "idle" query.